Sensifi: A Wireless Sensing System for Ultra-High-Rate Applications: Abstract

 \section{Abstract}

 Wireless Sensor Networks (WSNs) are being used in various applications such as structural health monitoring and industrial control.
 Since energy efficiency is one of the major design factors, the existing WSNs primarily rely on low-power, \textit{low-rate} wireless technologies such as 802.15.4 and Bluetooth.
-In this paper, we strive to tackle the challenges of developing \textit{ultra-high-rate} WSNs based on 802.11 (WiFi) standard by proposing \toolname{}.
-As an illustrative application of this system, we consider vibration test monitoring of spacecraft and identify system design requirements and challenges.
+In this paper, by proposing \toolname{}, we strive to tackle the challenges of developing \textit{ultra-high-rate} WSNs based on the 802.11 (WiFi) standard.
+As an illustrative structural health monitoring application, we consider spacecraft vibration test and identify system design requirements and challenges.
 Our main contributions are as follows.
 First, we propose packet encoding methods to reduce the overhead of assigning accurate timestamps to samples.
 Second, we propose energy efficiency methods to enhance the system's lifetime.
-Third, we reduce the overhead of processing outgoing packets through network stack to enhance sampling rate and mitigate sampling rate instability.
-Fourth, we study and reduce the delay of processing incoming packets through network stack to enhance the accuracy of time synchronization among nodes.
-Fifth, we propose a low-power node design for ultra-high-rate applications.
-Sixth, we use our node design to empirically evaluate the system.
+Third, to enhance sampling rate and mitigate sampling rate instability, we reduce the overhead of processing outgoing packets through the network stack.
+Fourth, we study and reduce the delay of processing time synchronization packets through the network stack.
+Fifth, we propose a low-power node design particularly targeting vibration monitoring.
+Sixth, we use our node design to empirically evaluate energy efficiency, sampling rate, and data rate.
+We leave large-scale evaluations as future work.

 }